 A lot of this is because the supplement business is still the wild west when it comes to ingredients and production.

 The field of “dietary supplements”—which includes powders, herbs, liquids, gel caps, etc—goes to market without any checking of purity or safety by the FDA.
 Because the threshold to go to market is so low, any yokel with a kitchen can throw together a “proprietary formula” and market it as the next big super performance enhancer.

 When a problem does eventually arise, the burden isn’t on the producer of the supplement to support their claims, it’s on the FDA to take them to court and prove it’s unsafe.
 With little governmental regulation supplement makers can be liberal with the claims of their product.

 The number of anti-doping violations that swimmers have incurred over the years reflects the risk that they run by taking this stuff.

 Here are three of the biggie ones:

-In July of 2018 American national team member Madisyn Cox tested positive for 4 nanograms of trimetazidine (a drug designed to “energize and revive damaged heart tissue”*) and was handed a two year suspension.
+In July of 2018, American national team member Madisyn Cox tested positive for four nanograms of trimetazidine (a drug designed to “energize and revive damaged heart tissue”*) and was handed a two year suspension.

 The Cooper Elite Multi-Vitamin is marketed straight at “elite” athletes, is physician formulated …and yet, elite athletes get drug tested.
 All.
 The.
 Time.
 Since this whole thing went down with Cox the product has been pulled from their website.